harisont/covid-19/words/words.md

 ###Scenario 0: Non Fare Assolutamente Niente

 <!--Around 1 in 20 people infected with COVID-19 need to go to an ICU (Intensive Care Unit).[^icu_covid] In a rich country like the USA, there's 1 ICU bed per 3400 people.[^icu_us] Therefore, the USA can handle 20 out of 3400 people being *simultaneously* infected - or, 0.6% of the population.-->
-Delle persone che contraggono il COVID-19, circa 1 su 20 ha bisogno di essere ricoverata in un reparto di terapia intensiva.[^icu_covid] In un Paese ricco come gli Stati Uniti, c'è 1 posto in terapia intensiva ogni 3400 people.[^icu_us].
+Delle persone che contraggono il COVID-19, circa 1 su 20 ha bisogno di essere ricoverata in un reparto di terapia intensiva.[^icu_covid] In un Paese ricco come gli Stati Uniti, c'è 1 posto in terapia intensiva ogni 3400 persone.[^icu_us].
 Di conseguenza, gli USA sono in grado di gestire una situazione in cui un massimo di 20 persone ogni 3400 - ossia lo 0,6% della popolazione - sono infette *contemporaneamente*.

 <!--[^icu_covid]: ["Percentage of COVID-19 cases in the United States from February 12 to March 16, 2020 that required intensive care unit (ICU) admission, by age group"](https://www.statista.com/statistics/1105420/covid-icu-admission-rates-us-by-age-group/).
 Between 4.9% to 11.5% of *all* COVID-19 cases required ICU.
 Generously picking the lower range, that's 5% or 1 in 20.
 Note that this total is specific to the US's age structure, and will be higher in countries with older populations, lower in countries with younger populations.-->